dbgb/d2-tools/maps.md

 | Right     |   ➡️    |
 | Straight  |   ⬆️    |

 > N.B.
-Directions refer to the direction of travel _away_ from the current map
+Orientation is relative to the direction of travel _away_ from the map
-> entrance tile \- unless specified otherwise.
+> entrance tile, unless otherwise specified.

 ---